thomaspaysac/todo-app/README.md

 ### Features to come

-- Add local storage and network storage.
+- Add local storage and network storage ;
+- Empty form inputs when opening the new task modal.

 ### Developed with